uwmadison-chm/hedonometer/README.md

 Installing this is the same as installing any Rails app.
 Clone, `bundle install`, `rake db:migrate`.

+## Database

+Recently switched to postgres in devel to avoid a weird json blob problem in sqlite.

+There's likely a cleaner way, but per environment, do something like:

+    sudo apt install postgres
+    sudo -u postgres psql
+    create database hedonometer_development;
+    create user myuser with encrypted password '123';
+    grant all privileges on database hedonometer_development to myuser;

+Then copy `config/database.yml.example` to `config/database.yml` and edit it to match.

+Now you should be able to migrate the db:

+    bin/rails db:migrate

+## Configuring admins

 There isn't yet a rake task to add your first admin, so pull up `rails console` and:

     Admin.create(email: "your_email@example.com", password: "some-password", can_change_admins: true)

 `rails server` and you're in.
 For this to accept incoming texts, you'll need a publicly accessible server.

+## Twilio config

 At the same time, head over to [Twilio](http://twilio.com) and get yourself an account.
 Either sign up for a trial number and register your mobile number with it, or buy some credits.

 On the numbers screen, note your Twilio Account SID and your Authorization Token.

+## Survey creation

 Back in the hedonometer, create a survey.
 Paste in your Account SID and Auth Token; you should get a little "Active" status light.
 The "Phone number" field should autocomplete with the number you've purchased.